 This unique regency town was specifically designed in its 18th and 19th century heyday as a pleasure health resort for wealthy visitors – today the town is often referred to as Cheltenham Spa.
 Many of the regency, architectural and heritage features remain, with the town maintaining much of its original culture.

-We’re off to Old London Town this morning, about two hours drive to the east.
+We’re off to Old London Town this morning, about 200 km away to the south-east.
 On the way, we will stop for lunch and a guided tour of the hallowed grounds of Oxford.

 Transfer to the airport for our flight/s home.